E. J. Warner

-Elijah "E.J."
-Warner (born November 3, 2003) is an American college football quarterback who plays for the Fresno State Bulldogs.
-He previously played for the Rice Owls and the Temple Owls.
+Elijah "E. J." Warner (born November 3, 2003) is an American football quarterback.
+He played college football for the Rice Owls, the Temple Owls, and the Fresno State Bulldogs.
 He is the son of Hall of Fame quarterback Kurt Warner.

 Early life

 Warner grew up in Phoenix, Arizona, and initially attended Desert Mountain High School.
 He transferred to Brophy College Preparatory school after his freshman year.
 As a senior, Warner passed for 2,742 yards and 26 touchdowns.
 Warner committed to play college football at Temple over offers from Colorado State, Hawaii, Marshall, and UConn.

 College career

 Temple

 Warner began his freshman season at Temple as a backup.
 He made his collegiate debut on September 10, 2022, in relief of starter D'Wan Mathis against Lafayette and completed 14-of-19 pass attempts for 173 yards and two touchdowns in a 30–14 victory.
 Warner was named Temple's starting quarterback for the following week's game against Rutgers and passed for 215 yards with one touchdown and one interception in a 16–14 loss.
 He set school single-game records with 42 pass completions and 486 yards and had three touchdown passes on 59 attempts in a 43–36 loss to Houston on November 12, 2022.
 Warner broke both records in the final game of the season, completing 45-of-63 passes for 527 yards and five touchdowns as the Owls lost to East Carolina 49–46.
 He was named the American Athletic Conference (AAC) Rookie of the Year after finishing the season with 3,028 passing yards, the most by a freshman and the second most in a season in Temple history, and 18 touchdown passes.
 Warner entered the transfer portal on November 28, 2023.